These are the best games available on the Oculus Quest 2

 Have you ever read the novel Ender's Game (or, God forbid, seen the movie)?
 Remember how zero-g combat worked?
 That's Echo VR.
 For the time being, the Oculus Quest version only has access to Echo Arena — a free-to-play zero-gravity sports game where players must make their way from one end of the arena to the other trying to toss a disc into the goal on the other end.
 Like any good sports title, the opposing team is there to make sure you never score (with a well-landed punch, in some cases).
 Players will find themselves floating around an arena littered with floating cubes to grab, flinging themselves around and zooming towards the goal with wrist-mounted boosters.

 Echo VR is built upon the same zero-gravity tech found in Lone Echo, the acclaimed Oculus Rift game that has you roaming an advanced mining facility in the rings of Saturn.
-The developers' love for all things zero-gravity nailed them a special spot in Facebook's first-party Oculus VR development studios, and that pedigree continues on in some of the most authentic gameplay you'll experience in VR.
+The developers' love for all things zero-gravity nailed them a special spot in Facebook's first-party Oculus VR development studios, and that pedigree continues in some of the most authentic gameplay you'll experience in VR.
 After all, how many times are you going to get the chance to play in space?
 This might be your best shot.

-Developer Ready at Dawn has started prepping season passes, called Echo Pass, to entice players into putting even more time into the game in order to unlock content.
-Each season is designed to last a few months at a time and will feature unique items to unlock that can't be had any other way.
+Echo VR is free to start but has you pay for seasonal echo passes.
+Echo VR Season 1 was an incredibly rewarding experience full of cool unlockable content and fun, strategic matches against tough opponents.
+The game has since moved on to Season 2 with even more customizations, boosts, and heraldry.
+Each season lasts a few months and will feature unique items to unlock that can't be had any other way.
 Since this is a free-to-play title, Echo Pass offers ways for players to purchase additional content to customize their in-game avatars.
-Don't worry though, this isn't a pay-to-play thing. —Nick Sutrich
+Don't worry, though.
+This isn't a pay-to-play thing. —Nick Sutrich

 Keep Talking and Nobody Explodes